It was a long and rainy night. I plunged into a melancholy mood, in a desperate need for novelty, arcane knowledge, and literary inspiration.

 Sometimes I have a better experience reading the book than listening to it

-This is true especially for fiction titles where you want to imagine characters and locations.
-I find that when listening, I don’t really have time to do that.
+This is true, especially for fiction titles where you want to imagine characters and locations.
+I find that when listening, I don’t have time to do that.
 Also, before purchasing a book always read reviews about the quality of the narration.
 If it’s weak (which is rare but possible), your experience will be spoiled.
+Quick audiobook statistic: The vast majority of audiobook listeners are under the age of 45.

 The 17 audiobooks I’ve listened to so far